Triggers and Treasures

 “Honey, just cause there’s snow on the roof doesn’t mean there ain’t a fire in the furnace”.

-She always did have a way with words and a few other zingers that probably shouldn’t be printed (especially about my uncle’s wife).
+She always did have a way with words and a few other zingers that probably shouldn’t be printed.
 But if you want those… well, there’s always my Ko-fi… just sayin’.

-Sometimes, those memories are a safe, warm place to float around in.
+Sometimes, those memories are a safe, warm place to escape to.
 They make us feel connected to who we were and who we still are.

 Other times, there are triggers that hit you like a punch from Canelo.
 They make you remember things you’ve spent your life trying to forget.

-Like a certain cologne that yanks me straight back to my tragic post-divorce era, where I mistook being wanted with being worthy.
+Like a certain cologne that yanks me straight back to my tragic post-divorce era, where I mistook being desired with being loved.

-Certain benign drugstore products still try to drag me places I don’t want to go.
+Innocent drugstore products still try to drag me to childhood nightmares I don’t want to remember.
 One second, I’m grabbing toothpaste; the next, I’m stuck in a memory I'd blocked on purpose.

-And that’s really the thing: these smells and songs and random triggers remind me I’m not just this current, polished (yeah, right) version of myself.
+And these smells, songs, and random items remind me that I’m not just this current, polished (yeah, right) version of myself.

 I’m all of them: